CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

 ??? note "What's New"

+    ??? note "April 16, 2026:  Version 2.4.2"

+        Removed "curly quotes" from Add-LnvMTOS. ***(how did those get in there??)*** Thanks for reporting jces3.

     ??? note "April 9, 2026:  Version 2.4.1"

         Removed two cmdlets that have been moved to the Lenovo.Client.Update module: Get-LnvUpdate, Get-LnvUpdatesRepo